anquanscan/sec-tools/README.md

 [google-dorks](https://github.com/Proviesec/google-dorks): Useful Google Dorks for WebSecurity and Bug Bounty
 [NIVOS](https://github.com/TheSadError/NIVOS): NIVOS is a hacking tool that allows you to scan deeply , crack wifi, see people on your network.
 It applies to all linux operating systems.
 And it is improving every day, new packages are added.
 Thank You For Using NIVOS :> [NIVOS Created By NIVO Team]
 [GoodHound](https://github.com/idnahacks/GoodHound): Uses Sharphound, Bloodhound and Neo4j to produce an actionable list of attack paths for targeted remediation.
 [SplunkPWNScripts](https://github.com/0x0FB0/SplunkPWNScripts): Scripts aiding penetration testing of Splunk Enterprise systems
+[depthcharge](https://github.com/nccgroup/depthcharge): A U-Boot hacking toolkit for security researchers and tinkerers